scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 # Overview of the OHI Toolbox App

-The Toolbox Application (App) runs through a web browser and has three page options: *Data*, *Calculate*, and *Report*.
+The Toolbox Application (App) runs through a web browser and has three Page options: *Data*, *Calculate*, and *Report*.
 The [*Data*](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#data-page) page provides several ways of viewing the data (*Map*, *Histogram*, *Table*), and is the default home-screen when the Toolbox is opened.
 The [*Calculate*](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#calculate-page) page is used to calculate goal scores based on the information in the file system (data can be changed and tested).
 The [*Report*](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#report-page) page provides different methods of reporting the data.

 The scenario is displayed in the upper-right corner of the Data page.
 This identifies the scale (example: global) and year (example: 2013) of the information displayed.

 ![](./fig/homepage_view.png)

-## Data Page
+## Data page
 ### Overview of display options
-The Data Page displays input data or calculated scores for each goal parameter, and presents the information as a Map, Histogram, or Table.
+The Data page displays input data or calculated scores for each goal parameter, and presents the information as a Map, Histogram, or Table.
 These options are presented as tabs located above the map (Map view is the default display option for the Data page).

   * Data displayed in [Map](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/overview_toolbox_app.md#map) form: